 3. Monastery of St. Jerome

-Just one look at this marvelous monastery will make it clear why this is one of the best tourist attractions in Granada.
+Just one look at this marvelous monastery will make it clear why it's one of the best tourist attractions in Granada.
 This masterpiece of the Spanish Renaissance was designed by the same architect who built the cathedral, so you know it's gotta be good.

-Address: Calle Rector López Argueta, 9
+Address: Calle Rector López Argüeta, 9

-4. The viewpoints in the Albayzín
+4. The Viewpoints in the Albayzín

-5. The tapas scene
+5. The Tapas Scene

-While these tasty small plates are famous all over Spain, the tapas scene in Granada is the most iconic.
-According to the locals, “Granada never sleeps"—so why not join in on a night of delicious fun?
+While these tasty small plates are famous all over Spain, the tapas experience in Granada may be the most iconic.
+They say that "Granada never sleeps"—so why not make like the locals and join in on a night of delicious fun?